SosiSis/Lost-and-Found-website/README.md

     user can create an account
     user can log in
     user can update their profile
-    user without an account can see images of lost items user with an account can see the images of lost items and their descriptions.
+    user without an account can see images of found items user with an account can see the images of found items and their descriptions.

 # The CRUD features

 1. User, either with or without an account can see the found items on their dashboard.
 2. User with an account can post items they have found with descriptions and images.
-3. Admin can also see all of the lost items on their dashboard
+3. Admin can also see all of the found items on their dashboard
 4. Admin can delete items a user has posted after they have been claimed by their owners.
 5. Admin can edit descriptions on found items.
 6. Admin can also post found items.